Kimberly Young Reveals the Most Important Lesson She Has Learned

-2 Self Help Books Away From Being Perfect is a romantic comedy show inspired by Kimberly Young’s own story of growing up sheltered and not having much experience with guys.
+Kimberly Young is the creator behind the romantic comedy show 2 Self Help Books Away From Being Perfect.
+It was inspired by Kimberly Young’s own story of growing up sheltered and not having much experience with guys.
 After she graduated from college, she explored the dating scene.
-Due to the lack of experience, she turned to self-help books to help her figure it all out.
-Young said, “I took what I went through and exaggerated the character flaws and created a whimsical world so the audience could get a glimpse to how and why she was the way she was.”
+Due to her lack of experience, she turned to self-help books to help her figure it all out.
+Young said, “I took what I went through and exaggerated the character flaws and created a whimsical world so the audience could get a glimpse of how and why she was the way she was.”

 Young loved the way that movies made her feel; she loved the hope and optimism it filled her with and she wanted to give that inspiration to others.
 Young’s story about how she began her career in the film industry proves that she really had to start from the bottom and hustle to get to where she is now.
 As a woman of color, she did not have connections in the film industry.
 Young explained, “One is only as strong as their network and if you are from a community that does not have access to certain opportunities it makes it harder to work together to achieve goals.
 Film is a very collaborative industry, and unfortunately, I am met with more cut-throat competition than peer to peer collaboration.”

 Initially, she was not getting many auditions.
 One of the biggest challenges for women of color in the industry is that many characters are not created for them.
 It can be difficult for aspiring actors of color to find the fitting roles, so Young decided to write and produce her own content.
 To get experience, she created her own short films that cost $0 and she learned a lot from this process.
 Young claims that the shorts were all bad, but they still exceeded her expectations.
 Each short helped her to make the next one better.
 By the time she wrote 2 Self Help Books Away From Being Perfect, she knew exactly what she needed.
 She had a small budget but was still able to create the quality she desired.